 If the above methods fail to relieve symptoms, surgery may be advised to help reduce pressure on the affected tendons.

 The goal of surgery is to give the tendons more space so they don’t rub or press on the surrounding area.
 Surgery involves making a small cut in the roof of the swollen tendons’ sheath to open them up and allow the tendons to glide more freely.

 The surgery is done in a hospital operating theatre using minimally invasive methods wherever possible.

-Dr McLean is an internationally trained orthopaedic surgeon specialising in minimally-invasive (key hole) surgery.
-Dr McLean has a keen interest in the latest technical advancements that allow him to provide patients with improved recovery times.
+Dr McLean is an internationally trained orthopaedic surgeon specialising in minimally-invasive (keyhole) surgery.
+Dr McLean has a keen interest in the latest technological advancements that allow him to provide patients with improved recovery times.

 Dr McLean will recommend a course of action best suited to your individual circumstances, and discuss your treatment and recovery plan prior to your surgery.